(214) 390-7947 (Overseas Callers)

 Do you organize airport pick-up services?

 Yes, we organize airport pick-up services for our international volunteers in Kenya.
-You just need to provide our staff with your flight details and meet them at the airport, so that they can drop you off at your hotel prior to the start of your volunteer placement.
+You just need to provide our staff with your flight details and meet them at the airport, so that they can take you to your accommodation prior to the start of your volunteer placement.

 What happens if I miss a flight or arrive late?

-It is crucial for our volunteers to inform us about their missed flight or late arrival in such circumstances.
-Volunteers must always give us proper information regarding their flight details and arrival time, so that we can prepare for their arrival.
-If you missed your flight, please book a hotel downtown Nairobi and call your ground coordinator.
-You can find the phone number in your placement details
+Our volunteers must inform us about their missed flight or late arrival in such circumstances.
+Volunteers must always provide us with accurate information about their flight details and arrival time so we can prepare for their arrival.
+If you missed your flight, please book a hotel in Nairobi and call your ground coordinator.
+You can find the phone number in your placement details.

 Who will come to pick me up?
 How do I recognize the person at the airport?

 If your assignment begins on Monday, we highly advise you to arrive on Sunday and take the day to rest and prepare.
-If you plan to arrive earlier than the starting date of your volunteer program, you should get in touch with our in-country coordinator and let them organize the accommodations for you.
+If you plan to arrive before the start date of your volunteer program, you should contact our in-country coordinator to arrange accommodations for you.
+You can pay an additional cost required directly to the country team.

 Who will take me to the airport for my departure?